MicrosoftDocs/dynamics365smb-docs/business-central/ui-change-basic-settings.md

 ## <a name="region"></a> Region

 The **Region** setting determines how dates, times, numbers, and currencies are shown or formatted.
 It also determines what character is used as the decimal separator when using a numeric keyboard to enter data.
-For more information, see [Entering Data](ui-enter-data.md#decimal).
+Learn more at [Entering Data](ui-enter-data.md#decimal).

 ## <a name="language"></a> Language